No. 9 Florida State rallies past Miami in OT, 83-79

 But Miami stayed in the game early with a strong defensive effort of its own.
 DJ Vasiljevic sank a 3-pointer and then scored on a breakaway to give the Hurricanes their biggest lead with 5:20 remaining, 65-56.

+“We came to the huddle and the fans were screaming and frantic, but we all said, ‘We’ve been in this situation before.
+We’ll get this win,'” Vassell said.
+“We knew we had to turn it up on defense.
+We started more pressure on them and getting out in transition — playing our way.”

-Walker's three free throws cut the spread to 65-61, and his 3-pointer with 40 seconds left in regulation tied the game at 69.
+Walker's three free throws cut the spread to 65-61, and his 3-pointer with 40 seconds left in regulation tied it at 69.

-Following a Miami turnover, Trent Forrest missed a 15-footer with 1 second to go, forcing overtime.

 BIG PICTURE

-One more sign the Seminoles win with defense: Their winning streak includes four victories while shooting less than 44 percent.
+“People say that because we’re not one of the tradition-rich programs — blue bloods or whatever they call them — the fact we’re in this position, something must be wrong,” Hamilton said.
+"If the same traditionally successful programs are not in the position they’ve always been, the conference must be down.

+“I'm not going to tell you what I think about that.
+I might get fined.”

-The addition of Hurricanes freshman Anthony Walker to the rotation gave them more depth.
-Walker, who sat out the past two games because coach Jim Larranaga was unhappy with his effort, played 13 minutes and had three rebounds.
+Miami: The addition of freshman Anthony Walker to the rotation gave the Hurricanes more depth.
+Walker, who sat out the past two games because Larranaga was unhappy with his effort, played 13 minutes and had three rebounds.

 UP NEXT